-- a balanced diet that meets all the animal's nutritional needs (these vary at different stages of life).
+- a balanced diet that meets all the animal's nutritional needs, which vary at different stages of life.
 The amount of food given must be appropriate for the animal to maintain its correct body condition (not too thin or too fat)

 All food must be wholesome and not injurious to the animal's health.